moneals/addresser/README.md

 This allows for more intelligent parsing logic when propert delimiters are not used. parseAddress also normalizes street types to standard abberviations ie. Drive to Dr, Street to St, etc.

+parseAddress creates a unique id for all addresses based on the parsed values.
+Currently there is no easy, universal ID available for property addresses and this package should help bridge that gap for developers who need to cross reference property data across multiple data sources.

 ### getRandomCity

 The getRandomCity function can be used to generate a random valid city.
 This can be helpful